AAUAutomationAndControl/PREDICT/README.md

 1. Set-up T-crest and connect with the host system running the simulator.
 2. Run X-plane, select Cirrus Vision SF50 aircraft and start the simulation.
-3. Run X-interface from -> xdirectory-> XPC.exe.
+3. Run X-interface from -> xdirectory-> XPC.exe, and press any key.
 4. Compile and download controller in T-CREST.

 ## Understanding the controller